kubernetes-retired/contrib/scale-demo/Godeps/_workspace/src/github.com/emicklei/go-restful/swagger/README.md

 ###### By using struct tags
 - Use tag "description" to annotate a struct field with a description to show in the UI
 - Use tag "modelDescription" to annotate the struct itself with a description to show in the UI.
-The tag can be added in an field of the struct and in case that there are multiple definition, they will be appended with an empty line.
+The tag can be added in a field of the struct and in case that there are multiple definition, they will be appended with an empty line.

 ###### By using the SwaggerDoc method
 Here is an example with an `Address` struct and the documentation for each of the fields.
 The `""` is a special entry for **documenting the struct itself**.